fatBoySlimRJ/lab-natty-or-not/README.md

 # Natural ou Fake Natty?
-Como Vencer na Era das IAs Generativas
+That is the question!
 ## 🚀 Introdução

 > Woooow!
 Look at this 👀